csisbcep/csicep/src/note.md

   - Black background
 - Add **hover effects** (gold glow, soft scaling)
 - Use **bigger hero section** with centered or left-aligned layout
-- Cards can be arranged in rows (3 per row)
 - Navigation bar should be horizontal with gold hover indicators
 - Avoid oversizing text — keep it elegant
 - Desktop animations can be slightly richer but still minimal